On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Conclusions

 \section{Conclusions}

-In this paper, we present the explicit (basis-free) formulas for the trace, determinant, other characteristic polynomial coefficients, adjugate, and inverses in the real Clifford algebra $\cl_{p,q}$ in the case of arbitrary $n=p+q$.
+In this paper, we solve the problem of computing the inverse in Clifford algebras of arbitrary dimension.
+We present basis-free formulas for the trace, determinant, other characteristic polynomial coefficients, adjugate, and inverse in the real Clifford algebra $\cl_{p,q}$ for arbitrary $n=p+q$.
 These formulas do not use matrix representations and use only operations in Clifford algebras.

 The formulas of the first type (\ref{Ck}) are recursive, the formulas of the second type (\ref{Sk2}) are explicit and use the complete Bell polynomials.
 The formulas of both types use the operations of multiplication, summation, and the operation $\la \quad \ra_0$ of projection onto the subspace of grade $0$.
-The operation $\la \quad \ra_0$ can be realized using one operation of conjugation $\bar{\quad}$ (\ref{x2}), or using $m=[\log_2 n]+1$ operations of conjugation $\va_1, \ldots, \va_m$ (\ref{ocst}).
+The operation $\la \quad \ra_0$ can be realized using one operation of conjugation $\stackrel{\over\quad}{\quad}$ (\ref{x2}), or using $m=[\log_2 n]+1$ operations of conjugation $\va_1, \ldots, \va_m$ (\ref{ocst}).
 Sometimes these formulas can be simplified using the properties of the operations $\va_1, \ldots, \va_m$ (see the discussion at the end of the previous section).
 We present simplification of these formulas in the case of small dimensions (see Theorem \ref{LFA}).
 Analytic simplification of the formulas in the case of arbitrary $n$ is non-trivial and seems to be an interesting task for further research.
 However, we can use the formulas (\ref{Ck}), (\ref{det01}), (\ref{Sk2}), and (\ref{det02}) without any simplification.
 We can use different formulas for different purposes.

 The formulas (\ref{det01}) and (\ref{det02}) can be interpreted as definitions of the concept of determinant in Clifford algebra.
 They are equivalent to the definition (\ref{det}) but do not use matrix representations.
 The formulas (\ref{Ck}) and (\ref{Sk2}) can be interpreted as two different (equivalent) definitions of characteristic polynomial coefficients in Clifford algebras.
 We see that the condition of invertibility of Clifford algebra element ($\Det(U)\neq 0$) does not depend on $p$ and $q$ in the real Clifford algebras $\cl_{p,q}$ for arbitrary $n$.
+The recursive and explicit formulas from Theorems \ref{thLF} and \ref{LFA} can be used in symbolic computation.

+We use the results of this paper to obtain basis-free solution to the Sylvester equation of the form $AX+XB=C$ for known $A, B, C\in\cl_{p,q}$ and unknown $X\in\cl_{p,q}$ and its particular case, the Lyapunov equation (with $B=A^H$) \cite{ShirokovSylv}.
+These equations are widely used in image processing, control theory, stability analysis, signal processing, model reduction, and many more.